 Presenting the 4K Crash restoration at Montreal’s Festival du Nouveau Cinema, Cronenberg announced he was at work on a Netflix mini-series adaptation of Consumed, his 2014 novel about a camera-obsessed couple who discover a North Korean plot at world domination centered on planting bugs in women’s breasts… something like that.
 I wrote about it in 2014 and was a bit nonplussed by the whole endeavor, finding it maybe not the greatest use of his time but nevertheless a fascinating window into Cronenberg’s visual processing of the world around him.
 It sometimes played like the template for a more expansive, stimulating project, and, well, here we are.
 [World of Reel]

-For a preview of what Consumed may hold, I highly recommend Cronenberg’s short The Nest, created in promotion of Consumed.
-A positively dread-inducing bit of work that, with luck, portends what’s next.
+For a preview of what Consumed may hold, I highly recommend Cronenberg’s promotional short The Nest, a positively dread-inducing bit of work that, with luck, portends what’s next.